San Felipe incident (1596): Veracity of de Olandia's claims

 No primary sources confirm Pilot Major Francisco de Olandia's testimony, and tensions between Portuguese Jesuits and Spanish Franciscans intensified, with each blaming the other for the martyrdoms.
+(Note: For the Japanese missionaries, 1597 was an eventful year.
+Far from being assuaged by the Nagasaki martyrdoms as might have been hoped, the acrimony between the Spaniards and the Portuguese, and between the Franciscans and the Jesuits, only intensified as charges and countercharges were freely exchanged.
+Each side blamed the other for the seizure of San Felipe and the subsequent mass execution at Nagasaki.
+According to the Portuguese, the Spanish pilot’s boasting had angered Hideyoshi, prompting him to drastic action.
+Not so, said the Spaniards: the real reason was that the Portuguese had spread the word that the Spaniards were robbers and pirates.
+The religious orders joined in the dreary controversy.
+According to the Jesuits, the friars had ignored all warning signs, and their public preaching had brought trouble on upon their own Jesuits’ hands.
+The Franciscans answered that the Jesuits had maligned them in court.)
 Concerns about a Christian 'fifth column' were overstated, as Portuguese Macau and Spanish Manila lacked the resources and influence to pose a significant threat to Japan.
 Whether Toyotomi Hideyoshi genuinely believed in these unrealistic threats remains a subject of academic debate.
+(Note: Thus, Hideyoshi must have been informed that Spanish missionaries had formed a fifth column and prepared the way for colonial conquest.
+Whether he believed this is another matter.
+Certainly his fears for national security of Japan were exaggerated, as neither the Portuguese in Macau nor the Spaniards at Manila were even in a remote position to challenge Japan.
+Persecution happened from time to time after the martyrdoms.
+This led to hard times for all missionaries in Japan, even during Ieyasu’s reign when Portuguese-Japanese trade was promoted.
+The mission in Japan progressed from bad to worse, hitting rock bottom in 1614 when Ieyasu issued an expulsion decree ordering all missionaries to leave Japan.
+From then on, Japan closed the door to the outside world.)
 (Note: In the period following the San Felipe incident (1596), the perspective, purportedly propagated by the Jesuits, that Franciscan missionary activities served as the "vanguard" of Spanish imperial conquest tends to oversimplify historical complexities.
 In the colonial endeavors of Portugal and Spain, missionary activities did not precede military conquest but rather followed it, and at times, they even conflicted with the political and military objectives of the empire.
 The concept of "spiritual conquest", thoroughly explored by French historian Robert Ricard in his 1933 study, analyzes the methods and dynamics of Christianization in Spanish and Portuguese America, challenging earlier simplistic interpretations.
 Recent scholarship has found little historical support for the view that missionaries acted as the "vanguard of invasion," and the hypothesis that Christianization preceded military and political conquest lacks academic endorsement.
 (Note: The Franciscan Order initiated missionary activities in Mexico in 1523, one year following the conquest of 1522.
 They adapted to indigenous languages and cultures, contributing to local societies through education and vocational training.))